-- b) Scope Change: Any change in project scope requires an MOU amendment with justification, along with an updated work plan and detailed budget.
+- a) Minor Location Change: A minor change in location means expanding or relocating the Limits of Disturbance (LOD) of an existing project, which will require additional environmental review.
+The location must be within the same project site. - b) Scope Change: Any change in project scope requires an MOU amendment with justification, along with an updated work plan, design plans and detailed budget.
 The new scope must be consistent with the original project scope and may require additional environmental review. - c) Funding Amount Increases: If essential to the project, a Sponsor may request additional RTP funding after the original RTP award is given and before the project is awarded to a contractor.
 Requests for increases will require an amendment request with justification along with an updated work plan and detailed budget. - d) Budget Line Item or Match Changes: If the amount or the type of match or budget line item changes, an MOU amendment is required prior to incurring the expenses. - e) MOU Extension: If essential to project scope completion, an MOU expiration extension will be considered.